itz4mesays/Identity-Provider/ReadMe.md

 ✅ Acts as the authentication authority.
 ✅ Stores user credentials and verifies identities..
-✅ Manage Users and Businesses.
 ✅ Generates SAML assertions (containing user identity data) for the SP.

 ## How it works

-✅ /sso/login: IdP authenticates user
-✅ /sso/acs: IdP sends a SAML response (signed XML) back to SP.
+✅ /saml/idp: Exposes IdP metadata (certificates, SSO/SLO URLs, etc.)
+✅ /saml/idp/login: Receives AuthnRequest from the SP and process SAML Request ✅ /idp/login/submit: Authenticates the user, then sends a SAML Response (with Assertion) to the SP’s

 ---